Sumitdz/onebanc/README.md

 ## Features

-- Accepts 4-digit and 6-digit MPINs
+- Accepts 4 digit and 6 digit MPINs
 - Evaluates MPIN based on:
   - Commonly used MPINs (e.g., 1234, 0000)
   - Match with user’s date of birth